Community Cat Program News

-- – finalised plans for, and are about to start, surveying residents in those three suburbs about pet ownership and preferred ways of managing stray cats.
-We’ll survey 250 people in the next two months;
+- – Surveyed residents in Rosewood about pet ownership and preferred ways of managing stray cats;

 2. Community surveys underway

-Two enthusiastic UQ vet tech graduates will soon start doorknocking and surveying 250 residents in those three Ipswich suburbs on their attitudes towards pet ownership (desexing, confinement, source of their pets etc.) and how they’d like stray cats to be managed.
+We have been completing telephone surveys of residents in Rosewood to gather attitudes towards pet ownership (desexing, confinement, source of their pets, etc.) and how they’d like stray cats to be managed.
 After desexing, we’ll determine if attitudes have changed.
 We need this data to demonstrate to local governments that most residents support desexing, rather than culling, to manage stray cats in our cities and towns.

 Do Community Cat Programs change peoples’ attitudes and behaviours?